DaRealFreak/watcher-go/README.md

 Flags:
-  -d, --directory string   download directory (will be saved in config file) -u, --url strings        url of module you want to run -p, --parallel           run modules parallel
+  -d, --directory string   download directory (will be saved in config file) -u, --url strings        url of module you want to run -x, --disable strings    url of module you want don't want to run -p, --parallel           run modules parallel
 ```